toin0u/DigitalOcean/README.md

 You'll obtain some skipped unit tests due to the need of API keys.

-Rename the `phpunit.xml.dist` file to `phpunit.xml`, then uncomment the following lines and add your own API keys:
+Rename the `phpunit.xml.dist` file to `phpunit.xml`, then uncomment the following lines and add your own Client ID and API key:

 ```xml
 <php>